 Symptoms of Diabetes Mellitus Type 1

 Type-1 diabetes, formerly known as juvenile diabetes, is common in children and young adults.
-In rare cases, type-1 diabetes occurs in adulthood, and then it carries the name LADA diabetes (latent autoimmune diabetes in the adult).
+In rare cases, type-1 diabetes occurs in adulthood, which is then known as LADA (latent autoimmune diabetes in the adult).

-As diabetes is only symptomatic when 80—90% of beta cells are destroyed, the onset of the disease is often sudden and dramatic.
-Noticeable symptoms are weight loss, polydipsia and polyuria.
-Due to the absence of insulin hormone, the serum glucose level is greatly increased as glucose needs insulin to enter into the cells.
+As diabetes is only symptomatic when 80–90% of beta cells are destroyed, the onset of the disease is often sudden and dramatic.
+Noticeable symptoms include weight loss, polydipsia, and polyuria.
+Due to the absence of insulin hormone, the serum glucose level is greatly elevated as glucose needs insulin to enter the cells.
 Normally, the kidneys completely reabsorb the filtered glucose, and it is not excreted in the urine.
-But as serum glucose concentration rises over 180 mg/dL (10 mmoL/L), the renal threshold is exceeded, and glucose passes into the urine via the kidney.
+However, as serum glucose concentration rises over 180 mg/dL (10 mmoL/L), the renal threshold is exceeded, and glucose is released into urine via the kidney.

-Glucose, being a solvent, when excreted by the kidneys, takes free water with itself.
+Glucose, being a solvent, when excreted by the kidneys, carries free water with itself.
 Therefore, these patients suffer from frequent urination (polyuria) and excessive thirst.
-In young children, this may lead to enuresis, which must be understood as a warning sign for diabetes.
-Since glucose cannot enter into the cells and be processed as an energy supplier, the body relies on the energy reserves of the fatty tissues, which leads to significant weight loss.
+In young children, this process may lead to enuresis, which is a warning sign of diabetes.
+Since glucose cannot enter the cells and is processed as an energy source, the body relies on the energy reserves in the fatty tissues, which leads to significant weight loss.

-In addition, there may appear unspecific symptoms of the disease, such as malaise, fatigue, anorexia, amenorrhea, impotence problems and dehydration (exsiccosis).
-The consequential harm caused by diabetes becomes apparent in the subsequent course of the disease.
-Dry skin, pruritus, muscle cramps, delayed wound healing and visual disturbances are the first indications of the progress of diabetes.
+In addition, non–specific symptoms of the disease, such as malaise, fatigue, anorexia, amenorrhea, impotence and dehydration (exsiccosis) may appear.
+The consequential harm caused by diabetes is apparent during the subsequent course of the disease.
+Dry skin, pruritus, muscle cramps, delayed wound healing, and visual disturbances are the first indications of progressive diabetes.

-In emergency cases, type-1 diabetics may present with life-threatening metabolic acidosis, known as diabetic ketoacidosis.
-Due to insulin deficiency, serum glucose cannot be utilized, and the fatty acids are transformed into ketone bodies.
-These can enter the cells independently of insulin and are utilized for energy purposes.
-However, ketone bodies are acidic in nature, and their excessive accumulation causes the blood pH to decrease, leading to metabolic acidosis.
+In emergency cases, type 1 diabetes may present with life-threatening metabolic acidosis, known as diabetic ketoacidosis.
+Due to insulin deficiency, serum glucose cannot be utilized.
+The fatty acids are then transformed into ketone bodies, which enter the cells independently of insulin and are utilized for energy purposes.
+However, ketone bodies are acidic in nature, and their excessive accumulation decreases the blood pH, leading to metabolic acidosis.

 Patients with diabetic ketoacidosis initially present with nausea, vomiting, dehydration and abdominal pain.
-Metabolic acidosis may lead to disturbed breathing pattern (Kussmaul breathing), where the patient takes rapid, shallow breaths in order to hyperventilate, decreasing the carbon-dioxide levels as a compensatory mechanism.
-Further, the ketone bodies are composed of acetoacetate, beta-hydroxybutyrate and their spontaneous breakdown product, acetone.
-For this reason, patients presenting with diabetic ketoacidosis may have an acetone-like smell in their breath and urine.
+Metabolic acidosis may lead to disturbed breathing pattern (Kussmaul breathing), where the patient takes rapid, shallow breaths in order to hyperventilate, which leads to decreased carbon dioxide levels as a compensatory mechanism.
+Further, the ketone bodies are composed of acetoacetate, β-hydroxybutyrate, and their spontaneous breakdown product, acetone.
+Therefore, patients presenting with diabetic ketoacidosis may have an acetone-like smell in their breath and urine.

 Symptoms of Diabetes Mellitus Type 2

-Type-2 diabetes mellitus is most common in adults over 40 years of age.
-However, due to increased prevalence of obesity in children and adolescents, the younger population is also increasingly diagnosed with type-2 diabetes mellitus.
-The etiology of type-2 diabetes is multifactorial and has a strong hereditary component.
-These patients often have the metabolic syndrome that includes central obesity, elevated triglyceride levels, insulin resistance and hypertension.
+Type 2 DM is most common in adults aged above 40 years.
+However, due to increased prevalence of obesity in children and adolescents, the younger population is also increasingly diagnosed with type 2 diabetes mellitus.
+The etiology of type 2 diabetes is multifactorial, with a strong hereditary component.
+These patients often exhibit metabolic syndrome characterized by central obesity, elevated triglycerides, insulin resistance, and hypertension.

-The pathophysiology of type-2 diabetes mellitus is the combination of peripheral insulin resistance, and inadequate insulin secretion by beta cells of the pancreas.
+The pathophysiology of type 2 DM involves a combination of peripheral insulin resistance and inadequate insulin secretion by beta cells of the pancreas.

-While the presentation of type-1 diabetes mellitus is sudden in onset, the progression of the disease is insidious in type-2 diabetes mellitus.
-It is often discovered incidentally when investigations are performed for other purposes.
-Therefore, these patients have undetected type-2 diabetes mellitus for years and may have developed various microvascular and macrovascular complications.
-These include visual disturbances, polyneuropathy, chronic renal disease and impaired wound healing.
-For this reason, sometimes patients are first diagnosed with type-2 diabetes when they present with these late complications.
+While the onset of type 1 DM is sudden, the progression of type 2 DM is insidious, and is often discovered incidentally during other investigations.
+Therefore, these patients carry undetected type 2 DM for years and may have developed various microvascular and macrovascular complications, such as visual disturbances, polyneuropathy, chronic renal disease, and impaired wound healing.
+For this reason, sometimes patients are first diagnosed with type 2 diabetes when they present with these late complications.

-If symptoms are present, they are nonspecific, similar to those of type-1 diabetes.
-These include polyuria, polydipsia and polyphagia.
+Symptoms are nonspecific, similar to those of type 1 diabetes.
+They include polyuria, polydipsia and polyphagia.
 Glucosuria may occur when the renal threshold is exceeded due to high serum glucose levels.
-However, these symptoms are more frequent in type-1 diabetes.
+However, these symptoms are more frequent in type 1 diabetes.
 Other nonspecific symptoms include: